aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-load/load-in-ms-word-2003-formats/load-in-the-microsoft-word-2003-wordprocessingml-format-overview/_index.md

-﻿---
+---
-title: Load in the Microsoft Word 2003 WordprocessingML Format Overview
+title: Load in XML Format Overview
 second_title: Aspose.Words for .NET
 articleTitle: Load in the Microsoft Word 2003 WordprocessingML Format Overview
 linktitle: Load in the Microsoft Word 2003 WordprocessingML Format Overview